meker12/commerce-channels.en/help/channel-manager/overview.md

 ## Walmart Marketplace Store status

-If your Walmart Marketplace store is live, you can use Channel Manager to publish products from Channel Manager to your live store.
+When you publish products to Walmart Marketplace, listing availability depends on the status of your Walmart Marketplace stores:

+* For live stores, your product offers are listed and available for sale as soon as the match operation completes.

-If your store is not live, Commerce products published to the Walmart are added in Staged status.
-When the store goes live, staged items are pushed automatically to the live Walmart Marketplace store.
+* For stores that are not live, your product offers are staged and not visible to customers.
+As soon as the store goes live, staged listings are pushed to the live store automatically.

 ![[!DNL Walmart Seller Central] staged products](assets/walmart-seller-central-staged.png)